Alpine Trail Running

 What is Trail Running?

-What sets apart trail running from other forms of endurance running?
+What sets trail running apart from other forms of endurance running?
 Simply put, this progression of movement happens on trails that are not paved, surfaced, or sealed.
 Runners who enjoy this type of movement still follow established trails.
-Typically these routes focus on moving in a natural environment and the balance between individuals and terrain.
-Plus, having an ample amount of fresh air and organic sensory to integrate with this flow state, is an excellent support for successful runs.
+Typically, these routes focus on moving in a natural environment and the balance between individuals and terrain.
+Plus, having ample fresh air and organic sensory to integrate with this flow state is an excellent support for successful runs.

 History of Trail Running

-Across the globe, through many different cultures, we can see a common pattern with people and running.
-People like to develop skills within their culture and race each other for different reason.
-Typically these reasons align with the social values of the community.
+Across the globe, through many different cultures, we can see a typical pattern with people running.
+People like to develop skills within their culture and race each other for various reasons.
+Typically, these reasons align with the social values of the community.
 A few examples of what people have raced for over time; rites of passage like coming of age, marriage, and where people would live.
-Other races would determine who would take certain responsibilities or titles in their community.
+Other races would determine who would take specific responsibilities or titles in their community.

-Honing skills, showing the ability to persevere and overcome, and to make decisions in difficult situations seemed to be a proper test for making community decisions.
+Honing skills, showing the ability to persevere and overcome, and making decisions in difficult situations seemed to be a proper test for making community decisions.
 Runners were also used as vital parts of messaging systems and transportation.
 Running was a means of transport.
-Some communities in Africa in the past have records of people running over 150km between trade cities to do this kind of labor.
+Some communities have records of people running over 150km between trade cities to do this kind of labor in Africa.

 Trail Running in the United States

-After some European influence in the 1800’s and naturalist recording their wilderness expeditions from the West, the United States started to integrate trail running into races.
+After some European influence in the 1800s and naturalist recording their wilderness expeditions from the West, the United States started integrating trail running into races.
 After some reputable wilderness runners like John Muir, Harry Babcock, and Norman Clyde set individual records to beat previous ones, the first trail running race came about.

 Running in the Alpine